 \subsection{Clustering the data}

-Our rationale for utilizing cluster-based analysis is rooted in the ability to decompose the Koopman operator according to the sparse structure of the underlying dynamical system.
-This approach considers the system as a collection of interconnected subsystems, whose eigenfunctions induce corresponding eigenfunctions for the entire system \citep{Korda2022Sparsity}.
-While the original research in \citep{Korda2022Sparsity} necessitates prior knowledge of the dynamics model for detecting sparsity and decomposing the system, we present an unsupervised method that employs PHATE \citep{PHATE2019} to detect sparsity and associated subsystems from data.
-Additionally, our approach deviates from the original variant in \citep{PHATE2019} by employing variable bandwidth kernels \citep{Berry2016Variable} in the PHATE algorithm.

-Applying Algorithm \ref{alg:PHATE} to normalized data from 2012-2014 yields the upper plot in Figure \ref{fig:Cluster}, where we identify 10 clusters via $k$-means algorithm \citep{Bishop2006}.
-The lower plot in Figure \ref{fig:Cluster} demonstrates a clustering pattern that correlates with the physical graph of power plants, with stations in different geographical areas falling into different clusters.
-Figure \ref{fig:Cluster} also reports clusters with completely synchronized stations, i.e., the clusters 2, 3, 4, 6, and 7, which correspond to groups that depart and unify distinctly from the main body in the upper plot of Figure \ref{fig:Cluster}.
-Additionally, clusters 1 and 10 are separated from the main body in the upper Figure \ref{fig:Cluster}, allowing for further extraction of groups of synchronized stations by either increasing the number of clusters in the $k$-means approach or re-clustering the current clusters.
-Despite the potential for increased accuracy with more clusters, we opt for 10 clusters and make a trade-off between accuracy and model complexity.
-Overall, this clustering approach enables the identification of different power generation patterns and the division of the large-scale system into several interconnected subsystems.
+Figure \ref{fig:Cluster} shows the results of applying the algorithm to normalized data from 2012-2014, where the upper plot displays the 10 clusters identified using the $k$-means algorithm \cite{Bishop2006}.
+The lower plot in Figure \ref{fig:Cluster} demonstrates a clustering pattern that correlates with the physical distribution of power plants, with stations in different geographical areas falling into distinct clusters.
+Figure \ref{fig:Cluster} also reveals clusters with completely synchronized stations, specifically clusters 2, 3, 4, 6, and 7.
+These correspond to groups that distinctly separate from the main body in the upper plot of Figure \ref{fig:Cluster}.
+Additionally, clusters 1 and 10 are separated from the main body in the upper plot of Figure \ref{fig:Cluster}.
+This separation allows for further refinement of synchronized station groups, either by increasing the number of clusters in the $k$-means approach or by re-clustering the current clusters.
+While increasing the number of clusters could potentially improve accuracy, we opt for 10 clusters as a trade-off between accuracy and model complexity.
+This clustering approach enables the identification of different power generation patterns and effectively divides the large-scale system into several interconnected subsystems.